Defender API: Features, Functionality, and Usage

 The /incidents endpoints contain information about incidents of the company.
 Lumu groups all occurrences of contacts to malicious infrastructure by an adversary and presents them consolidated in the form of incidents.

-For getting started with Incidents, consult our documentation.
+To get started with Incidents, consult our documentation.

 General considerations